 Why is the Netflix catalog different in different countries?The short answer is that it's because of copyright and licensing issues.
 Each title on the platform has a cost associated with it and it doesn't make financial sense for Netflix to pay for all titles to be available everywhere.

 Is it illegal to use a VPN?Of course not.
-Netflix are not super happy about people doing it and technically it's against their terms and conditions, but it's not something they actively enforce other than trying to block the VPN companies from accessing their content.
+Netflix are not super happy about people doing it and technically it's against their terms and conditions, but it's not something they actively enforce other than trying to block the VPN companies from accessing their content (the Netflix VPN ban).